ttys3/nvim-config/README.md

 - mfussenegger/nvim-dap the dap plugin, for interactive debug
 - dstein64/nvim-scrollview  A Neovim plugin that displays interactive scrollbars.
 - kevinhwang91/nvim-bqf this plugin just works like a charm, a better quickfix
-- Rasukarusan/vim-block-paste maybe I will remove this plugin
 - nvim-telescope/telescope.nvim you know what this is
 - numtostr/FTerm.nvim float term plugin, essential
 - rlue/vim-barbaric switch input method, as a CJK lang user, this is essential